ajs-voices/the-first-vestige/scenes/010-family.md

 She side stepped towards me while everyone else was busy in line getting their plates in the kitchen we were relatively alone in the dinning area.
 "Oh come on."
 She ran a finger down my jawline.
 "You wouldn't throw him out for me."
 Her finger ran down my neck and over my collarbone and farther, she was using her ability to invoke even more lust in me.

 Dev grabbed her hand before it hit my waist line.
 "Play fair, Dee.
 We are already weak when it comes to you."
-He leaned in and whispered to her, "He's the alpha lion he's family we aren't throwing him out."
+He leaned in and whispered to her, "He's the alpha lion, he's family, we aren't throwing him out."

 Dee pouted, "I was only playing."